nsboki/BuSEP-LPRO/README.md

 There are multiple Spring Boot projects.
 These will all run on independently on the localhost listening on differnt ports.

-* **customer-app** A Spring Boot application that does remote login using OAuth2 browser redirects with the auth server
+* **customer-app** A Spring Boot application that does remote login using OAuth2 browser redirects with the auth server.
+Application 4 employee who work with customers.
+App communicate with both database-services.
-* **product-app** A Spring Boot application that does remote login using OAuth2 browser redirects with the auth server
+* **product-app** A Spring Boot application that does remote login using OAuth2 browser redirects with the auth server.
+Application 4 customers, where are theirs products.
+App communicate with both database-services.
 * **database-service-sql** A Spring Boot RESTful application service authenticated by bearer tokens only.
 The customer and product app invoke it to get data.
+Work with MySql.
 * **database-service-nosql** A Spring Boot RESTful application service authenticated by bearer tokens only.
 The customer and product app invoke it to get data.
+Work with MongoDB

 ### Step 1: Make sure you've set up the Keycloak Server